microsoft/flashcards-workshop/workshop.md

 # Welcome

-In this workshop, you will learn how to use Microsoft Fabric and with Azure OpenAI to generate a set of study flashcards, so you can learn new concepts in a fun and playful way.
+In this workshop, you will learn how to use [Microsoft Fabric](https://www.microsoft.com/microsoft-fabric) with [Azure OpenAI](https://azure.microsoft.com/products/ai-services/openai-service) to generate a set of study flashcards, so you can learn new concepts in a fun and playful way.

-In this example we will use Microsoft Learn as the source material for the flashcards.
-We will fetch the Markdown files from the Microsoft Learn GitHub repository and import them into a Microsoft Fabric Lakehouse.
+In this example we will use [Microsoft Learn](https://learn.microsoft.com/training/) as the source material for the flashcards.

+We will fetch the Markdown files from the [Microsoft Learn GitHub repository](https://github.com/MicrosoftDocs/learn/) and import them into a Microsoft Fabric [Lakehouse](https://learn.microsoft.com/fabric/data-engineering/lakehouse-overview).

 Then we will use Azure OpenAI to generate a set of study flashcards.
 We will generate QR codes for each flashcard pointing to the source material.

-Finally, we will run data pipelines to copy the data to an external data store (Azure Blob Storage) for public consumption.
-We will generate a ready to print PDF with your flashcards.
+Finally, we will run [data pipelines](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) to copy the data to an external data store ([Azure Blob Storage](https://learn.microsoft.com/azure/storage/blobs/)) for public consumption.

+We will generate a ready to print PDF with your flashcards using the [Printable Flashcards Generator](https://martafagundez.github.io/printable-flashcards-generator/).

 ![Screenshot of the Flashcards PDF](assets/flashcards-pdf.png)